tomas-fryza/avr-course/Labs/06-lcd/README.md

 ### Both versions

 Test the functions from the table and display strings/characters on the LCD as follows [[2]](http://avtanski.net/projects/lcd/).
+Explanation: You will later display the square of seconds in position "a", the process bar in position "b", and the rotating text in position "c".

 ![LCD screenshot](Images/screenshot_init.png)